Holiday

 Welcome/Adoption Letter

-If you want to personalize the welcoming (back) of your sweet elf, you can print a welcome (back) letter, which includes longer prose about this very special event.
+If you want to personalize the welcoming (back) of your sweet elf, you can print a welcome (back) letter, which includes longer prose about this special event.
 You can find many free versions of these welcome (back) letters on Pinterest or purchase a customizable one on Etsy that includes the name of your child, the name of your elf, and other personalized details.
+Or, pick up a customized postcard like the one below and it will seem as if your elf arrived in the mail.

 elf on the shelf welcome letter